-The aims of the Implementing Agreement for Co-operation in Development of the Stellarator-Heliotron Concept (SH IA) are to improve the understanding of physics and to develop the stellarator-heliotron concept of fusion reactors.
+The aims of the ETI focusing on Stellarator-Heliotron fusion devices (SH) are to improve the understanding of physics and to develop the stellarator-heliotron concept of fusion reactors.
 This includes increasing the understanding of three-dimensional physics by conducting collaborative experiments, exploring theoretical issues and reactor design.
-The co-ordinated working group meetings and the international stellarator-heliotron workshops assess recent progress among SH IA participants.
+The co-ordinated working group meetings and the international stellarator-heliotron workshops assess recent progress among SH participants.
 There are currently six Contracting Parties, including Russia and the Ukraine.

-Under the auspices of the SH IA, joint planning and scientist exchanges between the national partners have accelerated plasma performance and the comprehensive understanding of physics of toroidal‑shaped plasmas.
+Under the auspices of the SH, joint planning and scientist exchanges between the national partners have accelerated plasma performance and the comprehensive understanding of physics of toroidal‑shaped plasmas.

 The Large Helical Device (LHD) in Japan is the largest experimental platform for exploring the stellarator‑heliotron (SH) concept.
 The LHD has provided many opportunities for international collaborations which have in turn led to steady progress in experimental parameters.
 In particular, high-density plasmas have reached high temperatures without collision, exceeding 7 keV in the central ions.